sonniebailey/sonniebailey.github.io/about-content.md

 I operate Fairhaven Wealth in a fiercely independent manner and do everything I can to align my interests with those of my clients.

-Fairhaven Wealth's primary service is a fixed-fee service for $5,000 including GST.
-This service consists of at least two three-hour conversations, usually held via Zoom or phone, and one or more emails touching on the content of these conversations.
-Having said this, you are only required to pay the full $5,000 if the service meets or exceeds your expectations.
-Your minimum commitment is $1,000, paid before the first meeting.
-Whether you pay more than this, and how much, depends on how you rate the the service on a 5-star basis.
-You only pay the full $5,000 if the service is a 5-star service.
-No strings attached.
+Fairhaven Wealth's primary service consists of at least two three-hour conversations, usually held via Zoom or phone, and one or more emails touching on the content of these conversations.
+The headline rate is $300 per hour including GST.
+For substantive engagements, I prefer to use an "anchored fee" structure: before we start, you and I agree on an honest mid-estimate of how long the work is likely to take, and if it ends up taking more or less than that, we split the difference.
+This is described in more detail below.

-You can also engage Fairhaven Wealth on an ad-hoc, hourly-rate basis, of $350 per hour.

 I operate Fairhaven Wealth in a way so that I don't touch your money in any way, shape, or form.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice I might provide.